WenceslausIV/trinity/README.md

 ## How to play the game

-You need to promptly think which cards to pick to make the best attack possible with your available energy.
+Promptly think which cards to pick to make the best attack possible with your available energy.

 ## Card list